MikeyBeez/Otto3/README.md

 First of all, I've made a video that should help with setting this up: https://www.youtube.com/watch?v=PwoZKKR6MRs

+There is a lot of good info on aiml here:  https://www.devdungeon.com/content/ai-chat-bot-python-aiml

 I forked this repository, played with it a bit, didn't make much progress, then left it alone for 17 months.
 The video has me making progress.
 This now runs somewhat.
 First of all, I hate using a big if then else statement.
 It's just bad coding.
 So I intend to fix that.
 Even a case statement sucks.
 Please let me